mboyea/fly-vpn/README.md

 There is no way to fund the project at this time, but if enough interested is generated, a process for donations will be provided.

 Feel free to fork, just be sure to [read the license](./LICENSE.md).

+### Potential TODO Tasks

+1

+I should perform a refactor to hide secrets on the production server.
+Right now, those secrets are baked into the Docker image and are exposed in the nix store.
+Rather than baking them into environment variables in the server image, the secrets should be provided by the environment.
+So the `.#start` script should load .env itself, and pass that environment to the running executable.

+- For `.#start native`, this is passed directly with Bash.
+- For `.#start container`, this is passed through podman.
+- For `.#deploy`, this is passed through Fly Secrets.

+This would enable secrets like USER_PASS_PAIRS to be updated independently of the server image.
+(As it stands, when USER_PASS_PAIRS is updated, all clients must update their certs and that is inconvenient) This would also enable me to add `.env` to `.gitignore` again.
+This would also enable me to remove `env.nix`.

+2

+Add the following.

+- echo "  .#deploy | Deploy the server and secrets to Fly.io"
+- echo "  .#deploy server | Deploy the server to Fly.io"
+- echo "  .#deploy secrets | Deploy the secrets to Fly.io"

+3

+consider generating fly.toml using Nix like https://github.com/LutrisEng/nix-fly-template/blob/main/fly.nix this refactor could enable us to pull in FLY_APP_NAME from .env automatically

+4

+- PRODUCTION_CN should DEFAULT TO $FLY_APP_NAME.fly.dev